otaviomrosa/InCollege/README.md

 - Cannot send duplicate requests to the same user
 - Name searches are case-insensitive

+### Messaging Rules
+- Users have to have a connection between them

 ### System Limitations
 - Maximum **5 user accounts**
 - Profile information is stored persistently between sessions